-In 1906, Mervin Monnette struck a significant gold vein in the previously thought tapped out Mohawk Mine, Tonopah, Nevada (near Goldfield, Nevada).
+In 1906, Mervin Monnette struck a significant gold vein in what was previously believed to be the tapped out Mohawk Mine in Tonopah, NV (near Goldfield).

-The strike, known as the Monnette-Hayes Lease, with mining expert G. H. Hayes, set records for the value of the ore shipped in 1906.
+The strike, known as the Monnette-Hayes Lease, set records for the value of the ore shipped in 1906.

-After his father’s five-million dollar windfall from the Goldfield, Nevada mine, Orra decided to live closer to the scene of active mining operations.
+After his father’s financial windfall from the Goldfield, NV, mine, Orra decided to live closer to the scene of active mining operations.

-So, Orra again changed locations in April 1907 moving from Toledo, Ohio, and relocated to Los Angeles, California.
+In 1907, Orra moved from Toledo, Ohio, and relocated to Los Angeles, California.

-In 1911, Monnette purchased the Broadway Bank and Trust Company, which when merged with the family’s other holdings formed the Citizens Bank and Trust Company, of which Orra E. Monnette was Chairman of the Board.
-Monnette left Citizens in 1922.
+In 1911, Monnette then purchased the Broadway Bank & Trust Company, which then merged with the family’s other holdings to form the Citizens Bank & Trust Company.
+Orra was appointed Chairman of the Board.

 Residence of Mervin’ Jeremiah Monnette, 911 Western Avenue, Los Angeles, California

-Despite her much younger age, Ethel preceded Mervin in death.
-Due to a glitch in the will, there was bizarre legal case that went all all the way to the California Supreme Court.
-In essence Mervin had to sue for the right to retain his Los Angeles residence from his brother-in-law who was named in the will to receive the Los Angeles mansion upon his sister death.
+But due to a glitch in the will, there was an unusual legal case going all the way to the California Supreme Court.
+In essence, Mervin had to sue for the right to retain his Los Angeles residence from his brother-in-law, who was named in the will to receive the Los Angeles mansion upon his sister’s death.